 To change a setting, use the

-For example, to change the size of the persistent metrics volume, you would run the following:
+For example, to change the size of the persistent metrics volume on the parent node:

 As mentioned in the introduction, Netdata has a service discovery plugin to identify compatible pods and collect metrics from the service they run.
 The Netdata Helm chart installs this service discovery plugin into your k8s cluster.